 Coated Seed vs Raw Seed

-Coated seed contains a clay based surrounding shell that increases moisture retention and insect or fowl consumption.
+Coated seed contains a clay based surrounding shell that increases moisture retention and reduces insect or fowl consumption.
 Coated seed contains approximately 50% coating weight or inert per pound of seed.
 Coated Centipede Seed is also easier to see after it is applied.
-Raw seed is pure raw seed is just like it sounds.
+Raw seed is pure raw seed just like it sounds.
 Raw no fillers, coatings or treatments.

 Planting Centipede Lawns: